Isotarge/ScriptHawk/README.md

 ##Supported Games
 ###Donkey Kong 64
 - Europe
-- USA
 - Japan
 - Kiosk Demo
+- USA

 ###Banjo Kazooie
 - Europe
+- Japan
 - USA 1.0 and 1.1
-- Japan

 ###Super Mario 64
 - Europe
+- Japan 1.0 and Shindou Edition
 - USA

+###The Legend of Zelda: Majora's Mask
+- Europe 1.0 and 1.1
-- Japan
+- Japan 1.0 and 1.1
-- Shindou Edition
+- USA 1.0

+###The Legend of Zelda: Ocarina of Time
+- Europe 1.0, 1.1 and Master Quest
+- Japan 1.0, 1.1 and 1.2
+- USA 1.0, 1.1 and 1.2

 ##Partially Supported Games
-- Elmo's Number Journey (N64)
+- Elmo's Number Journey (N64 only)
-- Elmo's Letter Adventure (N64)
+- Elmo's Letter Adventure (N64 only)
+- Rayman 2 (N64 USA only)
-- Toy Story 2: Buzz Lightyear to the Rescue (N64)
+- Toy Story 2: Buzz Lightyear to the Rescue (N64 USA only)
-- Rayman 2 (N64)
-- The Legend of Zelda: Ocarina of Time
-- The Legend of Zelda: Majora's Mask